-- Credit Earned: The successful completion of a credit attempted and earned is credit for which a grade of A, B, C, D, or P is received. - Incompletes: An incomplete grade will count as credit attempted and credit not earned until the Registrar's Office has recorded a passing grade. - Withdrawal from courses: Any withdrawal after the add/drop period will count as credit attempted and credit not earned. - Remedial Credit: Remedial courses such as ENG 090 and MAT 090 will count as credit attempted but will not count toward overall credits earned. - Transfer Credit: Transfer credits, accepted by Meredith, will be added to the attempted/earned hours in order to arrive at the maximum number of credits a student may attempt and earn. - Repeated courses: course(s) repeated will be counted as attempted credits as many times as the course(s) is attempted.
+- Credit Earned: The successful completion of a credit attempted and earned is credit for which a grade of A, B, AH, BH, C, D, or P is received. - Incompletes: An incomplete grade will count as credit attempted and credit not earned until the Registrar's Office has recorded a passing grade. - Withdrawal from courses: Classes in which a student receives a withdrawal (W) do not count as attempted or earned hours for SAP. - Remedial Credit: Remedial courses such as ENG 090 and MAT 090 will count as credit attempted but will not count toward overall credits earned. - Transfer Credit: Transfer credits, accepted by Meredith, will be added to the attempted/earned

+- hours in order to arrive at the maximum number of credits a student may attempt and earn. - Repeated courses: course(s) repeated will be counted as attempted credits as many times as the course(s) is attempted.
 When a course repeated is completed successfully, the completed course credit will be added to the number of credits earned.